DeepGate: Learning Neural Representations of Logic Gates: Conclusion and Future Work

 This paper proposes DeepGate, a novel representation learning solution that effectively embeds both logic functions and structural information of a circuit as vectors on each gate.
 In DeepGate, we construct easy-to-learn circuit graphs by transforming circuits into unified AIG format and introduce a novel GNN model with circuit knowledge as priors for effective representation learning.
 Using informative signal probability as supervision tasks on small sub-circuits, we show DeepGate can generalize to large circuits with accurate predictions without any pre-computed features.

-While showing promising results, the current implementation of DeepGate can still be significantly improved.
+While showing promising results, the current DeepGate model is still in its infancy.
 For example, we could introduce other informative supervision tasks (e.g., logic inference and Boolean satisfiability) to achieve better representations for logic gates.
 We could also add more circuits for training to build a large-scale foundation model for logic circuits~\cite{bommasani2021opportunities}.
 Moreover, in our future work, we plan to apply the representations learned in DeepGate onto many downstream EDA tasks (e.g., power estimation, logic reduction, and equivalence checking).
 These tasks are directly related to signal probability analysis, and we believe DeepGate can achieve satisfactory results without much effort in finetuning the model.